sinantalhakosar/appointment-gpt/README.md

 10. Make a `GET` request to /appointment-classify to start building your own classifier model (please read `CLASSIFICATION_README`)
 11. Make a `GET` request to /ask to chat with OpenAI API (please read `ASK_README`)

+### Things can be improved
+In the project I tried to keep time zones into consideration but in some scenerios its working flaky.
+Based on the run time For example if you are in Turkey and run this project at night there can be some +/- 1day.
+You can observe this with running the tests (please check `expected` & `received` difference).
+So I advise you to run it at noon :D

+Also since this project using GPT, we shouldnt expect 100% correctness.

 - Sinan Talha KOSAR (sinantalhakosar@gmail.com)